Nelly31/Cup_of_Sugar/README.md

 ## Project Overview
 Cup of sugar is a social platform that allows users to connect with other members who live close by.

-User can add notices, build events and share items they have to share or would like to borrow.
+User can add notices, build events and add items they have to share or would like to borrow.
+Users can add their own attendance to an event, see others who are attending and add and view comments.

 ## Motivation